Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Zugfahrt LandwasserviaduktZugfahrt über das Landwasserviadukt (Foto: MySwitzerland)

-The train leaves St. Moritz twice a day, with both trains departing in the morning.
-The schedule changes throughout the year and there are certain trains that don’t do the full journey between St. Moritz and Zermatt.
-To find your connection, please make sure you consult their current timetable.
+The train departs from St. Moritz twice daily in the morning.
+The timetable changes throughout the year, and there are some trains that do not cover the entire route between St. Moritz and Zermatt.
+To find your connection, make sure to check the current timetable in advance.

-It takes just over 8 hours to complete and depending on what time you leave St. Moritz, you’ll arrive in Zermatt between 5 and 6 pm.
-Whenever you do arrive, spend the rest of the day strolling through this little mountain town and enjoy the sight of the mighty Matterhorn.
+The journey takes just over 8 hours, and depending on when you leave St. Moritz, you’ll arrive in Zermatt between 5:00 PM and 6:00 PM.
+Once you arrive, you can spend the rest of the day wandering through the quaint little mountain town and enjoying the view of the majestic Matterhorn.

 Zugfahrt Glacier ExpressZugfahrt mit dem Glacier Express (Foto: Swiss Travel System)